feathersui/feathersui-website/learn/as3-starling/cookbook/date-time-spinner-font-styles.md

 ---
-title: How to change font styles in a DateTimeSpinner component (Starling version)
+title: How to change font styles in a DateTimeSpinner component (AS3/Starling version)
 layout: "docs.html"
 ---